 Submitted films are considered the final finished versions of those films by the Festival (no “in progress” projects).

-The preferred method to deliver the films that are selected for the Festival is on a DCP (digital cinema package); which must be mailed to Festival organizers by the deadline stated in the notification email (approximately two weeks after notification of official selection).
+The preferred method to deliver the films that are selected for the Festival is determined by host venue requirements; and must be mailed to Festival organizers by the deadline stated in the notification email (approximately two weeks after notification of official selection).

 Testing of all media should be completed by the submitting filmmaker prior to submission.
 Faulty or unusable media will disqualify that film from the Festival if a suitable replacement cannot be obtained in a timely manner.